leandroberetta/right-lyrics/README.md

 ## Deploy in OpenShift

-The fastest way to deploy Right Lyrics is with the operator, follow [this instructions](./documentation/operator/README.md) to install it.
+The fastest way to deploy Right Lyrics is with the operator, follow the instructions in the [documentation](./documentation/operator/README.md) to install it.

 With the operator running, create the following custom resource (in the same namespace where the operator is running):